 “Yesterday I managed to get back to work of “Dead Letter Office,” but I only eked out a measly 759 words.
 I did not find THE END.
 I ought to have been done with the piece days ago.
 People who do not depend on their writing as the sole means of support for two people are fond of saying things like, “You can’t rush art.
 Take your time.”
 And here we have the vast gulf between the romance of the would-be working author and the harsh facts of the actual working author.
 It would be wonderful if I had a month to work on this piece.
 I don’t.”

 And I have also, very accidentally, stumbled on the Onion entries—namely, Kiernan wrote a story some years ago called Onion, and it was picked up to be a potential movie, and Kiernan was very much on board and writing the script.
 And, as she puts it in one of her older entries:

 “I’ve got to find the time and motivation to get back to the “Onion” screenplay, because not only do I have the very patient producer D waiting on it, I now also have a director of some considerable merit wanting a look at it, and here I am stuck in these endless hallways of proofing and editing.
 This could be the project that changes everything …”

 This could have been the big break, seriously!
 This could have meant money.
-This could have meant a possibility of bursting out into the mainstream, of glorious massive sales; of no longer having to auction off random odds-and-ends on eBay every few months just to make ends meet.
+This could have meant a possibility of bursting out into the mainstream, of glorious massive sales; of no longer having to worry every few months about how to make ends meet.